mohanr/mohanr.github.io/_posts/2023-08-19-Toy-Llama-Architecture.md

 At this stage one loses count of the shapes and sizes of matrices.
 It is hard to keep track of the _ranks_ and _shapes_ as it is not possible to visually inspect them.

-But based on concept of upper and lower triangular matrices we can mask so that data from newer time steps because it is supposed to predict it.
+But based on the concept of upper and lower triangular matrices we can mask so that data from newer time steps is not visible because the model is supposed to predict it.

-I am _block_size(tf.shape(x)[1]_ for this as the shape of the data is (batch_size, block_size, embedding_dim)
+I use _block_size(tf.shape(x)[1]_ for this as the shape of the data is (batch_size, block_size, embedding_dim)

 {% highlight python %}